jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

     import sleep_duration
     import unittest

-* then add variables for random hours in a day
+* then I add variables to the test for random hours in a day

   .. code-block:: python